iaindooley/Murphy/README.markdown

 ## Running database fixtures

-When you run a database fixture you need to pass in the root password of your mysql install as a ```mysql_root``` parameter to Murphy on the command line:
+When you run a database fixture you need to pass in the config file of your mysql install as a ```dbconfig``` parameter to Murphy on the command line:

 ```
-php index.php Murphy mysql_root=MYPASS
+php index.php Murphy dbconfig=/path/to/dbconfig.php
 ```

 ## A complex example